EricSchrock/co2-monitor/submissions/report.md

 provide at least an informal list of citations of all these external materials that went into your project."

 todo: Include picture of the Pi in a hub.
 Include a link to Pi website.
 Talk about how we chose the Pi (had it already through the class) (otherwise would have chosen cheaper model with less RAM).
+Talk about challenges with server process dying (solved with rc.local and cron job).

 ### Website